-Best Time to Visit Uzbekistan
+When is the Best Time to Visit Uzbekistan?

 Summer in Uzbekistan is hot and dry, with temperatures often reaching 40°C. Traveling long distances at this time of year can be slightly uncomfortable, especially if you are on a mode of transport without air conditioning.
 In the mountains of eastern Uzbekistan, the temperature is lower than in the plains and deserts, allowing for trekking and other outdoors activities.
 Alternatively, all the major cities can be toured in summer by exploring sights in the mornings or evenings and remaining inside air-conditioned establishments during the heat of the day.

 Autumn in Uzbekistan sees green mountain foliage melt into beautiful shades of red and brown, while the markets overflow with melons, mulberries, figs and persimmons.
-Pleasant temperatures allow for unhindered exploration of the country, leading many to claim that autumn is truly the best time of year to visit Uzbekistan.
+Pleasant temperatures make it tallow for unhindered exploration of the country, leading many to claim that autumn is truly the best time of year to visit Uzbekistan.
 The cool temperatures are also perfect for cross-country train travel and camel rides in the desert.
 Autumn is a relatively long season in Uzbekistan and can be enjoyed up until December in the plains.

 Winter in Uzbekistan lasts from December through February.
 During this period temperatures can drop below 0°C, making traveling more challenging, particularly in the mountains where heavy snowfalls are frequent.
 For winter sports enthusiasts, Uzbekistan’s ever-expanding ski resorts are growing in popularity.
 Winter in the cities, while sometimes cold, are bearable with appropriate clothing, and with the weather generally sunny and clear, you’ll have the perfect backdrop to your photos.
 However, if you’re asking “When is the best time to visit Uzbekistan?” and you schedule is flexible, it’s recommended to delay your travels until the springtime.